My first experience with a 5 Series BMW E39 ended up being a very short one.

 This one surely is far off its best days but still in a much better condition than my first.
 A bit of rust but no dents, the absorbers are shot but still uses proper bolts to keep everything together, the interiors are not that bad and the engine pulls great, althought it is idling a bit high but I already managed to pin point the issue and got it sorted.

-I have the habit of writing down all the details of my cars in separate notepads, alongside with what have already been done, at what mileage and all the costs involved so I’m basically following the guidelines I took for the 530d here.
+I have the habit of write down all the details of my cars in separate notepads, alongside with what have already been done, at what mileage and all the costs involved so I’m basically following the guidelines I took for the 530d here.
 The first change I made to the sedan was to replace every single interior and exterior small bulb to LEDs, so it was no different with this one.

 I’m not a big fan of doing the same to older cars like, for example, the 5 Series E34 or the Volkswagen Thing because this technology was not available back then, only arriving to the car industry in 1993.
 But some cars came equipped from factory with LED lighting, either on higher spec models or as an optional and usually also expensive extra to any version, being the E39 BMW 5 Series one of those cases.